 Irrespective of whether you choose a company recommended by us or your family/friends, make SURE (we cannot stress this enough) that you have written confirmation of the kind of transfers you have chosen (private/shared), the kind of car that will be provided to you (4×4, 2 wheel drive etc), and a list of inclusions (e.g. cost of permits, day trips etc) in order to prevent paying more at a later stage.

 We booked ALL our transfers and North Sikkim tour with Galaxy Tours (contact Tenzing)after reading several good reviews on Tripadvisor.
 They were prompt in their communication online which put us at ease.
 We chose private transfers all along and a 2N/3D North Sikkim Tour.
-There were a few minor hiccups in service once we got there but overall we would recommend them.
+There were a few minor hiccups in service once we got there but overall we would definitely recommend them.

 DAY BY DAY BREAKDOWN OF A TRIP TO SIKKIM WITH LOTS OF TIPS 🙂